saleh88hbg/RPSLS-GAME-MS2/README.md

 - __Game "In game mode Classic" section__

   - The user will have the ability to play three "cards" gestures.
-  - The score point is linked to the rounds for each win/round will increase the score.
+  - The score point in game is linked to the rounds, for each win/round will increase the score.
   - Information regarding who won the round will appear on screen.
   - Information regarding who won the whole game will appear on screen "Only if game rounds set to 5 or 10 rounds.
   - The chosen card/gesture will elevate to the play deck.